LMKlein/LMKlein.github.io/README.md

 - After I read but before I send you feedback: An email exchange where you have the opportunity to outline critique partner or agent feedback, or share specific questions or concerns you have (Perfect when you’ve previously amassed vague or conflicting feedback)
 - A detailed editorial letter pointing out strengths and areas to further develop, suggestions for next steps, and thoughts on past feedback you chose to share with me
 - A discount on a second reading of the revised manuscript
-- *Introductory rate, for a limited period:* .007USD per word, up to 85K.
+- **Introductory rate, for a limited period:** .007USD per word, up to 85K.
 This includes PayPal fees—no hidden charges.
 For longer works, contact me at LMKleinedits@gmail.com

-Please note: Manuscript critiques are for **FULL middle grade or young adult manuscripts.** No picture books, poetry, short stories, or partial manuscripts.
+Please note: Manuscript critiques are for **full middle grade or young adult manuscripts.** No picture books, poetry, short stories, or partial manuscripts.

 ### Trying to choose between editors?
 Here’s a bit more about me.
 - Contemporary, magical realism, fairy tale retellings, and urban fantasy are particularly my jam.
 - I am especially strong with voice, character development, and plot logic.
 - I bring years of writing and editing experience to your manuscript, as well as a careful eye toward the story you want to tell.
-I will ask about your vision and your characters, so that my feedback can fast-track you toward the story you want to tell.
+I will ask about your vision and your characters, so that my feedback can fast-track you toward excavating the heart of your story.
 - I believe the world needs diverse books, and that #ownvoices authors should be prioritized in the telling of those stories.
 - Although I don’t offer proofreading for manuscripts, I have a strong eye for grammar and syntax and will note significant issues in passing.